Zingara racing along in the late 1980s

 Classic Harrison Butler Boat : Lost, Now Found

 Zingara has been located in America.
 She featured in the September/October 2016 issue of Wooden Boat, where she was offered For Sale as a restoration project.
 Roger Robinson, who has been her custodian since 1985, has been in touch.
-He's written an article about his time with Zingara which will feature in the Spring 2017 issue of the HBA Journal, due out 7th April 2017.
-Meanwhile Brad Abbott of Gannon and Benjamin Marine Railway (the marine railway is the railed boat slip!) have bough Zingara with the intention of restoring her for sale.
+He's written an article about his time with Zingara which will feature in the Autumn 2018 issue of the Cruising Yachts: By The Surgeon's Eye, due out in October.
+Meanwhile Brad Abbott of Gannon and Benjamin Marine Railway (the marine railway is the railed boat slip!) have bought Zingara with the intention of restoring her for sale.
 So, Zingara is now on Martha's Vinyard, Massachusetts, USA, in a prestigious boat yard.

 The Lloyd's Registration number on a beam inside, confirms